Table of contents

 This is retrieved from Website settings -> Appearance -> Theme -> Interface text

-Enter your own heading here if you want something other than ‘Page content’.
+Enter your own custom heading here if you want something other than ‘Page content’.

 Appearance